Ski Fitness - Advice and Facts

 Ski Fitness - Are you Fit to Ski?

 Your general fitness can, of course, have a marked effect on the enjoyment you get from your skiing.
 This can be especially true for Beginners and early skiers for whom the effort of repeatedly regaining one's feet (and skis!) can quickly become tiresome.
-Just a little, regular, exercise will make a huge difference to your holiday, so we're delighted to provide some tips from Graham Bell to help you get started.
+Any regular exercise you can do will make a huge difference to your holiday, so we're delighted to provide some tips, from two of Britain's top skiers - Chemmy Alcott and Graham Bell - to get you started.

 First Day Ski Blues